bilyiv/design-patterns-examples/README.md

 # Design patterns in examples

-There are following design patterns:
+There are the following design patterns:
 * [Strategy](StrategyPattern)
 * [Composite](CompositePattern)
 * [Observer](ObserverPattern)